1BitCode-Com/git-onboard/README.md

 3. **Initialize Repository**: Initializes a new Git repository in your project directory, if needed.
 4. **`.gitignore` Configuration**: Prompts you to specify any directories, files, or extensions you want Git to ignore (e.g. `node_modules/`, `dist/`, `*.mp3; report.pdf`), and updates/creates a `.gitignore` file accordingly.
 5. **Commit and Push**: Prompts you for a commit message and branch name (default is `main`), then stages and commits your changes.
-6. **Remote Setup**: Asks for the clone URL of your remote GitHub repository (SSH or HTTPS) and pushes your commit.
-Make sure you have created a repository on GitHub ahead of time and copy its clone URL.
+6. **Remote Setup**: Asks for the clone URL of your remote (GitHub, GitLab, Bitbucket) repository (SSH or HTTPS) and pushes your commit.
+Make sure you have created a repository on (GitHub, GitLab, Bitbucket) ahead of time and copy its clone URL.

 ### Recovery Scenarios